 So noble gases serve two roles at once:

-They are the earliest indicator that fuel integrity is lost.
+They are the earliest indicators that fuel integrity has been compromised.

 And they are the most reliable messengers of how, and how fast, material escaped.